Nikon D850 Focus Stacking Overview

 It would be nice if someone would produce an app that would allow you to input starting point, end point and lens, and it would calculate how many steps of what width at a given aperture is needed.
 Until then, I’d suggest just setting focus step width to 5, f-stop to f/8 and let ‘er rip for unlimited depth of field.
 If you want to isolate a subject and keep the background blurred, open up your aperture.
 Update: such an app does exist – see George Douvos’ wonderful Focus Stacker software.

-Note that there are third party software programs that will focus shift other models of cameras, but these require tethering to a computer or Camranger or other device.
+Note that there are third-party software programs that will focus shift other models of cameras, but these require tethering to a computer or Camranger or another device.
 Just one more step in the process.